 TACTILE GROUND SURFACE INDICATORS

 Tactile Ground Surface Indicators (TGSIs) are tools used in assisting blind or visually- impaired people in navigating through public spaces safely and easily.
-This is possible through the people identifying the pattern of the TGSIs and/or their color, as well as other environmental signs and signals.
+This is possible through the people identifying the pattern of the TGSIs and/or their colour, as well as other environmental signs and signals.
 These are all work together to help these visually impaired people to get used to the areas and navigate a path through which they can travel with ease.
 The places that these TGSIs are most used are areas commonly referred to as “dangerous”.
 Places like ferry terminals and wharves, train stations, bus stops, rail stops, and depots, are all quite hazardous places for blind people to navigate through.
 Places like the curbs, stairs, platform edges, and different kinds of obstacles are normally difficult to navigate, and the added crowd and noise will only make it even more difficult.
 The consequence of making a mistake while moving through this area could prove quite fatal.
 Helping individuals with visual impairments to move through spaces more efficiently and confidently is very important, and TGSIs do this by providing orientation and alerting them to any potential hazards or obstacles on their path.
 For people with visual impairments, having luminous pointers on the ground can help in guiding them through the area.
 And the tactile indicators also work in providing the blind with sensory detection through their feet.

 Types of Tactile Indicators